- What is helpdesk software?

 The emphasis on improving customer experiences has been on the rise, and it is expected to rightfully increase over the next couple of years.
 More and more companies are starting to realize support is a part of the customer experience journey, which will help shape their CX strategies toward delivering a holistic, continuous customer experience.

-Sprinklr Modern Care — the only helpdesk software you’ll need.
+Sprinklr Service — the only helpdesk software you’ll need.

 We wanted to provide you with advanced AI helpdesk software that can analyze, detect, predict, and suggest actions from one unified platform — making your agents more productive, your customers happier, and your operations more cost-effective.
-With Care Lite, you can do exactly that and even more!
+With Sprinklr Service, you can do exactly that and even more!